learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 pop_ages.describe()
 ```

-Let's take a new, smaller sample (<30) and calculate how much the sample mean differs from the population mean.
+Let's take a new, smaller sample (of size smaller than 30) and calculate how much the sample mean differs from the population mean.

 ```python